BATTLEFIELD AUSTRALIAN SHEPHERDS AND MINIATURE AMERICAN SHEPHERDS

 Puppies destined for show homes undergo structural evaluations between 7-8 weeks, ensuring they meet the necessary standards.
 It's important to note that we do not prioritize placements based on eye or coat color, but rather on temperament and compatibility with prospective homes.
 In rare cases, litters may be whelped outside our residence under the care of a fellow seasoned breeder and licensed vet tech.
 However, the same stringent protocols and standards apply, ensuring the well-being of the puppies.
 Those puppies come back home to me at 5 weeks to get them prepared for new homes.

 Before leaving our care, all puppies must undergo a wellness check within 48 hours of pick-up, ensuring a smooth transition into their new homes.
+If the puppy is picked up at the vet, the wellness check by buyer is waved.

 Thank you for considering our breeding program.
 We look forward to helping you find the perfect addition to your family.